open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

   end
   ```

-The reservoir SHOULD be reset for every collection cycle.
-So, following the
+Any stateful portion of sampling computation SHOULD be reset every collection
-above example, the `num_measurements_seen` count would be reset every time the
+cycle.
+For the above example, that would mean that the `num_measurements_seen`
-reservoir is collected.
+count is reset every time the reservoir is collected.

 This Exemplar reservoir MAY take a configuration parameter for the size of the
 reservoir pool.